Wynken, Blynken and Nod (film)

-Wynken, Blynken and Nod is a 1938 Silly Symphonies cartoon, adapted from Eugene Field's poem of the same name.
+Wynken, Blynken & Nod is a 1938 Silly Symphonies animated short film, adapted from Eugene Field's poem of the same name.
 Like other Symphonies at the time, it utilized the multiplane camera.
-It was directed by Graham Heid, produced by Walt Disney Productions, and distributed by RKO Radio Pictures.
-The three children bore similarities to Michael Darling in the 1953 Disney feature film, Peter Pan.
+It was directed by Graham Heid, produced by Walt Disney, and distributed by RKO Radio Pictures.
+The three children bear similarities to Michael Darling in the 1953 Disney feature film, Peter Pan.

 Plot

 The three sleepy children sail in their shoe-boat; they stall briefly on a cloud, then have various troubles with their fishing lines.
 Nod lands a fish-like star that ends up squirming in his pants.
 A star hooks Wynken and Nod's candy-cane baited lines together.
 The stars tease Nod while he's hanging overboard.
 A meteor comes through; they catch it in a net and it tows them wildly, until they land in another cloud, where they are tossed by storms, eventually breaking their mast and sending them back to earth (and their bed, where it becomes clear that they are really just one boy).